 - A burning sensation on the underside of the heel

 - Tenderness and pain to the touch where the nerve is entrapped

-- Pain that gets worse with stretching (in contrast,, and responds positively to stretching)
+- Pain that gets worse with stretching, in contrast to plantar fasciitis which responds positively to stretching

 - Severe pain from standing and physical activity